eProsima/vulcanexus/docs/rst/introduction/introduction.rst

 For more information about *ROS 2* please refer to the `Robot Operating System 2: Design, architecture, and uses in the wild <https://www.science.org/doi/10.1126/scirobotics.abm6074>`_ [#]_.
 This section will follow and summarize the most important points contained in this paper, pointing out the differences and improvements that *Vulcanexus* provides.

-.. [#] S. Macenski, T. Foote, B. Gerkey, C. Lalancette and W. Woodall, "Robot Operating System 2: Design, architecture, and uses in the wild", Science Robotics vol. 7, May 2022

 Scope
 -----